mathigon/textbooks/content/polygons-and-polyhedra/content.md

 ## Platonic Solids

-At the beginning of this course we defined [regular polygons](gloss:regular-polygon) as particularly “symmetric” polygons, where all sides and angles are them same.
+At the beginning of this course we defined [regular polygons](gloss:regular-polygon) as particularly “symmetric” polygons, where all sides and angles are the same.
 We can do something similar for polyhedra.

 In a _regular polyhedron_ all [faces](gloss:polyhedron-face) are all the same